Floorp-Projects/Floorp/docs/contributing/directory_structure.rst

 devtools
 --------

-The `Firefox Developer Tools <https://developer.mozilla.org/docs/Tools>`__ server and client components.
+The Firefox Developer Tools server and client components.
+See :ref:`contributor <devtools-contributor-doc>` and :ref:`user <devtools-user-doc>` documentation.

 docs